-All pupils have Behaviour Support Plans and Individual Risk Assessments, which along with Individual Planning and Reviewing Impact Sheets (IPARI's) form the scaffold on which to build all other learning opportunities these are personal to each individual and reviewed termly.
+All pupils should have Behaviour Support Plans and Individual Risk Assessments, which along with Individual Planning form the scaffold on which to build all other learning opportunities these are personal to everyone and reviewed termly.

-We employ an experienced Therapy Team, consisting of Speech and Language, Occupational Therapy and Psychology working alongside the Head of School, they oversee all pupil centred reviews.
+We employ an experienced Therapy Team, consisting of Speech and Language, Occupational Therapy and Psychology working alongside the Headteacher, they oversee all pupil centred reviews.

-The SaLT also delivers tailored group support in areas such as fine motor skills, mindfulness colouring.
+The SaLT also delivers tailored group support in areas such as fine motor skills and mindfulness colouring.

-The Clinical team support pupils' mental health and wellbeing working with the education staff to support lessons that specifically address key needs or themes within the school, for example self-esteem, anxiety management, diagnosis awareness, tolerance and acceptance.
+The Clinical team support pupils' mental health and wellbeing working with the education staff to support lessons that specifically address key needs or themes within the school, for example self-esteem, anxiety management, diagnosis awareness, tolerance, and acceptance.